William Buchan (physician): Domestic Medicine

 Published in 1769, Domestic Medicine was printed in Britain until 1846 and in the Americas until 1913.
 Catherine the Great, Czar of Russia, was so impressed by the work that she sent Buchan a gold medal and personal letter.

 It was the first text of its kind.
 Previous to Buchan's work, most medical texts either were theoretical and written for the more educated, or were short manuals not descriptive enough to help diagnose illnesses.
 A combination of these two styles, Domestic Medicine was written in lay terms in order to reach a wider audience.
 It described the diseases and treatments thoroughly enough to allow people to create cures themselves.
 Only Swiss physician Samuel-Auguste Tissot’s Avis au peuple was of similar style, and Buchan acknowledged it influenced his writing.

 Buchan experienced wider exposure than Tissot because he addressed new health areas such as industrial diseases.
 The writing of Domestic Medicine took place near the start of the Industrial Revolution and was welcomed by the industrial workers.
 Generally, these industrial diseases and cures suffered from secondhand observation rather than more stringent clinical observation; however, their promise of better health garnered general support.

 Domestic Medicine also was one of the first texts not only to discuss potential cures to diseases, but also to emphasize prevention.
 The first third of the text is dedicated to how to prevent a number of diseases, including inoculation against smallpox.
 Buchan's emphasis on a strict regimen of hygiene and cleanliness extended into moral judgement, in that he argued that immoral people were more likely to develop illness.

-Even though Domestic Medicine was groundbreaking in many areas, many of its theories remained grounded in the traditional medical view of humorism.
-Buchan was a strong advocate for letting nature take its course and restoring the patient to the natural setpoint.
-Like a large number of physicians at the time, Buchan was a strong proponent of bloodletting and purging as cures.
-The belief was that if the body could expel the infections, it would return to its natural point.
+Even though Domestic Medicine was groundbreaking in many areas, Buchan's conclusions about health were framed within academic theories of iatrophysics that would dominate the European medical world until the introduction of cell theory in the nineteenth century.
+The medical recommendations given throughout Domestic Medicine followed the logic that the human body functioned as a hydraulic machine, with one's health dependent on restoring the correct motion of bodily fluids as well as the correct tension of organs, vessels, and other solid parts.
+Like many physicians at the time, Buchan was a proponent of bloodletting and purging as treatment for inflammatory conditions: these and other evacuation-based therapies were viewed as physical methods of correcting improper solid-fluid tension within the body.
 Buchan also advocated careful tracking of non-naturals (air, meat and drink, sleeping and watching, exercise and quiet, evacuations and obstructions, and passions).
-Too much of one would result in an imbalance, making a person more likely to develop an illness.